Birth Control and Menopause – What You Need to Know

 Not all women who are on birth control at perimenopause are doing so because they need contraception, but because they are looking for help with other symptoms such as very heavy bleeding.

-For that and other perimenopausal symptoms supplementing with bioidentical progesterone can be very helpful, but if you are on hormonal contraception then the following article will explain the reasons why.
+For that and other perimenopausal symptoms supplementing with bioidentical progesterone can be very helpful.

 Can You Use Bioidentical Progesterone With The Coil/Pill/IUD/Implants?